Think-and-Dev/gitbook-docs-test/docs/integration/redeeming-btc2x.md

-# Redeeming BTC2X
+# Redeeming RIF2X

-The Money On Chain's Smart Contract suite is in control of redeeming its tokens, including the BTC2X token.
-This means that the return of BTC2X is controlled programmatically by said suite. ​A user can "sell" their BTC2X back to the contract and have RBTC deposited are sent back to the user, alongside the refunded interests (waiting in inrateBag) for the remaining time until the settlement (not yet charged).
+The Money On Chain's Smart Contract suite is in control of redeeming its tokens, including the RIF2X token.
+This means that the return of RIF2X is controlled programmatically by said suite. ​A user can "sell" their RIF2X back to the contract and have RIF deposited are sent back to the user, alongside the refunded interests (waiting in inrateBag) for the remaining time until the settlement (not yet charged).

-In this tutorial the method (or function) that is of interest to us is `function redeemBProxVendors(bytes32 bucket, uint256 bproxAmount, address vendorAccount) public`
+In this tutorial the method (or function) that is of interest to us is `function redeemRiskProxVendors(bytes32 bucket, uint256 riskProxAmount, address vendorAccount) public`.

-NOTE: there is a retrocompatibility function called `function redeemBProx(bytes32 bucket, uint256 bproxAmount)` which is suitable for those who are already integrated to MoC platform and are not ready to use vendor functionality.
+NOTE: there is a retrocompatibility function called `function redeemRiskProx(bytes32 bucket, uint256 riskProxAmount)` which is suitable for those who are already integrated to MoC platform and are not ready to use vendor functionality.
 In the future we are planning to deprecate this method.

 ## Parameters of the operation

 ### The bucket parameter

 A bucket is a bag that stores the balances of the leveraged token holders.
-Currently, only the BTC2X bucket called _X2_ exists.
+Currently, only the RIF2X bucket called _X2_ exists.
 The X2 must be passed as an hex value.

-There is also a bucket named _C0_ but it should not be used to mint and redeem BTC2X.
+There is also a bucket named _C0_ but it should not be used to mint and redeem RIF2X.

 In the following example you can see how to do it with javascript and the web3 library.
 For more detailed information about web3 you can read the [From outside the blockchain](from-outside-the-blockchain.md) section.